Best Shepherd’s Pie (With Vegan Plant-Based Beef)

 Instructions

-• GET READY: Preheat oven to 400F/204C and place rack in top 1/3 of oven.
-Spray an 7-8 inch (18-20cm) square pan with oil.
+• HEAT OVEN to 400F/204C and place rack in top 1/3 of oven.
+Spray a 7-8 inch (18-20cm) square pan with oil.

-°Mash: Add butter, green onions and 3 tablespoon Parmesan (if using) and 1-2 tablespoons milk/cream if you like (not too much milk – you don't want the potatoes soupy).
+• MAKE POTATO/ROOT VEGETABLE TOPPING: °Boil: Place potatoes and other root vegetables in a medium pot.
+Add enough cold water to cover veggies by 1 inch (2.5 cm).
+Add 2-3 tsp salt.
+Bring to boil.
+Lower heat to medium and gently boil for about 15 minutes or until soft and fork tender. °Drain: Drain vegetables in a colander and return to the pot.
+On medium heat, shake cooked vegetables to evaporate water for 1 minute. °Mash: Add butter, green onions and 3 tablespoon Parmesan (if using) and 1-2 tablespoons milk/cream if you like (not too much milk – you don't want the potatoes soupy).
 Mash with a fork or potato masher.
 Do not use a food processor or immersion blender.
 Taste and add salt and pepper if needed.
 Set aside.

-° Add plant based beef and chop it up into small pieces with a rubber spatula or wooden spoon.
+• MAKE FILLING LAYER: ° Sauté veggies: Heat oil in large skillet to medium-high heat.
+Add onions and carrots.
+Sauté for 5 minutes, stirring occasionally. ° Sauté 'beef': Add plant based beef and chop it up into small pieces with a rubber spatula or wooden spoon.
 Stir in garlic, rosemary, thyme, salt, pepper, tomato paste, Worcestershire sauce.
-Sauté, stirring occasionally, for 4 minutes, until 'beef' is brown.
+Sauté, stirring occasionally, for 4 minutes, until 'beef' is brown. ° Make gravy: Stir in flour for 2 minutes.
+Add broth/wine, frozen corn and spinach.
+Stir to combine well.
+Let simmer for 3-4 minutes to let the mixture thicken for a rich gravy.
+Taste and adjust seasonings.

 • ASSEMBLE AND BAKE/BROIL: Spoon 'beef' filling layer into casserole dish.
-Top with a thick layer ~3 cups/630 grams root vegetable mash (you may not need all the mash you made).
+Top with a thick layer of ~3 cups/630 grams root vegetable mash (you may not need all the mash you made).
 Fluff topping with fork.
-Sprinkle on 1 tablespoon grated Parmesan if desired.
+Sprinkle on 1 tablespoon grated Parmesan if desired. °Bake for 15 minutes.
+Note 4.
+Turn oven to Broil. °Broil for 2-3 minutes until topping is golden brown.
+Top with extra green onions if you like. °Rest on counter for 10 minutes.
+Serve.

 Recipe Notes

-2. Broth: Good brands for vegetable broth, based on taste tests, are Brodo, Zoup, Swanson’s Organic Vegetable Broth and Better Than Bouillon Seasoned Vegetable Base (mixed with water).
+3. Best broth: Good brands for vegetable broth, based on taste tests, are Brodo, Zoup, Swanson’s Organic Vegetable Broth and Better Than Bouillon Seasoned Vegetable Base (mixed with water).
 If you are not a vegetarian, use beef broth (my favorite is Campbell’s Beef Broth 30% less sodium in a can).

-5. Make Ahead/Freeze:
+7. Make Ahead/Freeze:

 • To make up to 2 days ahead

-• Prepare the shepherds pie recipe and refrigerate it.
+• Prepare the shepherd’s pie recipe and refrigerate it.
 When ready to use, bake for 30 minutes, then broil for 2-3 minutes.

 • To freeze before baking